googlefonts/variable-components-spec/variable-components-spec.md

 # Terminology

-- _designspace_: equivalent to the term "variation space"
+- _designspace_: equivalent to the term “variation space”
 - _designspace location_: a specific location in a designspace
 - _composite_: a glyph that is composed of references to other glyphs
 - _component_: a reference to another glyph